spdventures/interview/e-references/README.md

-# Ruby on Rails
+# e-References

 You have to implement a basic API to manage `References`, `Candidates` and `Recruiters` for a candidates references management app.

-For each recruiter, we have a list of candidates assigned to him, with a collection of references.
+For each recruiter, we have a list of candidates assigned to them, with a collection of references.
 A recruiter can create a candidate.
-A candidate can add reference to himself.
+A candidate can add reference to themselves.
 A reference assigned a score to his candidate.

 ## Back end requirements